World's #1 finishing resource since 1989

 Q. I would appreciate your comments and I try to seek out YOUR information whenever I see you on a blog or answering a thread.
 I've retired and am trying to get my 6000 sq. ft. shop up and running so that I can do restorations on my cars started and finished.
 Some of these cars I have owned since 1964.
 I've been waiting 'til I retired to finish my 23 antique autos.
 Want to sell them to help with expenses and to pay off my home and shop...when they're finished.
 I have many professional questions and am desperately needing a chemical engineer friend.
 I seem to be getting answers from abroad and appreciate anyone's help from anywhere.
 I have been dipping in large tanks using 80% phos. cut down to around 10% solution since my college chemistry class in engineering school.
 My college professor showed me how to chemical strip after showing up dirty as I had been home wire brushing and using SLOW Naval Jelly

-[linked by editor to product info at Amazon] back in 1964.
+[affil. link to info/product on Amazon] back in 1964.
 I have in-house buffers of all speeds and types.

 I desperately need help not criticism.
 I've buffed, silver soldered, welded using gas w/brass and flux brass headlight rings, radiators, and even spun a few parts when it was absolutely necessary.
 But that's another process of building a wooden or aluminum buck.
 Worked on IMCA and SCCA race cars for several years while in Florida for 31 years.
 Mcphearson College in Kansas wanted me for 3 years.
 They teach restoration classes and are noted for their expertise.
 I am not trying to brag here as there are many things I DON'T know and that is why I'm trying to reach out to our WONDERFUL people who are like me.
 I need friends that can answer my questions.